pchemguy/spec-kit/templates/capabilities/capabilities.md

 - every capability is grounded in one or more capability signals;
 - every `Extracted Keywords` field contains one or more capability signals;
-- every NFFF table row is grounded in capability signals;
+- every table row is grounded in capability signals, if `Extracted Keywords` column is included;
 - every material capability signal used during decomposition is represented by, or traceably associated with, the final report;
 - capability signal associations remain semantically consistent with the final capability names, classifications, and scope boundaries;
 - capability signal usage and interpretation remain consistent across the report.